Did you know that adding e-signatures can reduce employee error rates by 80 percent?

 E-signatures are usually needed for contracts and financial and legal documents.
 It makes sense in these cases to cross your “t’s and dot your “i’s” to ensure you don’t accidentally void your agreement.

 Here are five best practices to follow when asking someone to sign a document electronically:

-There are two ways to add a digital signature to a document.
+There are two ways to add signature to PDF or other kind of documents.